developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this sub-group to configure Settings that control the operation of Coverage View by the Worry Free WiFi feature in a device.
+Use this *Sub-group* to configure Settings that control the operation of Coverage View by the Worry Free WiFi feature in a device.

 **Detail Information:**